mamun2425/Rapid-Roll/README.md

 # Rapid-Roll
+This is an academic project.
+We used Igraphics header file for this project.
 Description:
   1. There will be a downgoing ball and some random upgoing bars.
   2. Gamer needs to keep the ball into the screen-hight.
 Ball position can be moved by pressing side arrow-keys.
 If the ball is on any bar, both the ball and the bar go upward together.